jhudsl/ottrpal/inst/extdata/quiz_good.md

 ## Template quiz

-Put any other instructions your quiz takers need to know here like: Choose the best answer.
+Put any other instructions your quiz takers need to know here like, Choose the best answer.

 {choose-answers: 4}
 ?
 First question to ask goes here.
 (Note- you need a question mark at end like this.
 Just one is required if using a question mark in your question field)?